Robin-Sch/crypto-portfolio-calculator/README.md

 Run `npm start` to start.

-After starting for the first time, you need to add your Bitcoin, Ethereum of Binance coin wallet(s).
-Moneroocean wallets are Monero wallets which are mining on [moneroocean](https://moneroocean.stream/).
+When running for the first time, you need to add your Bitcoin, Ethereum, Binance coin and/or Monero wallet(s).
+Moneroocean wallets are Monero wallets which are mining on [moneroocean.stream](https://moneroocean.stream/).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.